Strengthening Child Protection: New EU Regulations Against Child Sexual Abuse

 1. Harsher Penalties for CSA Offences

-Stronger sentencing for crimes including:
+Stronger sentencing for crimes includes:

 Non-consensual sexual activity with minors over the age of consent.